desmondwong1215/tp/docs/DeveloperGuide.md

 **MSS:**

-1. Teacher chooses to delete a course.
+1. Teacher commands to delete course with a course id.
-2. EB requests for the COURSE_ID to be deleted.
-3. Teacher enters the valid COURSE_ID.
-4. EB checks if the course has any enrolled students.
+2. EB checks if the course has any enrolled students.
-5. EB deletes the course and indicates success.
+3. EB deletes the course and indicates success.

     Use case ends.

 **Extensions**

-* 3a.
-EB detects that the COURSE_ID is not found or is in an invalid format and then shows error.
+* 1a.
+EB detects that the course id is not found or is in an invalid format and then shows error.

   Use case ends.

-* 4a.
+* 2a.
 EB detects that the course has enrolled students.

     * 4a1.
-EB prompts Teacher to remove all existing students from the course before deleting the course.
+EB prompts teacher to remove all existing students from the course before deleting the course.

       Use case ends.